cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hospital-admissions.md

 ## Qualifying Admissions

-We receive the daily count of new hospital admissions recorded by the health system at each location.
+We receive the daily count of new hospital admissions recorded by the health system partners at each location.
 Admissions are considered COVID-associated if they meet the following criteria:

 * If the admission has any ICD-10 code matching {U071, U072, B9729}, or
 * If the primary ICD-10 code is one of {R05, R060, R509, Z9911, R0902, R0603,